webpush-wg/webpush-vapid/draft-ietf-webpush-vapid.md

 Validation of a signature on the JWT requires a non-trivial amount of computation.
 For something that might be used to identify legitimate requests under denial of service attack conditions, this is not ideal.
-Application servers are therefore encouraged to reuse a JWT, which permits the push service to cache the results of signature validation.
+Application servers are therefore encouraged to reuse tokens, which permits the push service to cache the results of signature validation.